Commonly Asked Questions about Therapy

 Are there any benefits to not using insurance?

 You might elect to not use insurance for privacy reasons.
 Throughout treatment, your insurance company generally needs a mental health diagnosis to determine "medical necessity".
-When I run up against issues processing claims, insurance companies have required additional clinical information such as a treatment summary.
-Some of my clients have also expressed concerns about leaving a paper trail when applying for life, health or disability insurance.
+When we run up against issues processing claims, insurance companies have required additional clinical information such as a treatment summary.
+Some of our clients have also expressed concerns about leaving a paper trail when applying for life, health or disability insurance.

 Do you offer online therapy?

-For existing clients I’ve gotten to know, situations such as illness or recovery from surgery might make it difficult to get to my Redmond office.
-In these cases, I do offer HIPAA-compliant online therapy to tie us over until our next face-to-face.
-This is only available to clients who are physically located in WA state and is NOT appropriate for clients traveling out-of-state or out-of-country.
+For existing clients we’ve gotten to know, situations such as illness or recovery from surgery might make it difficult to get to our Redmond office.
+In these cases, we do offer HIPAA-compliant online therapy to tie us over until our next face-to-face.
+This is only available to clients who are physically located in WA state and is not appropriate for clients traveling out-of-state or out-of-country.
 If using insurance, please check to see if “telemedicine” is a covered part of your mental health/behavioral health benefit.

 You’re all the way in Redmond.
 Shouldn’t I find someone closer?

 Traffic is a bear around here, especially if you’re coming from Seattle!
-I discourage carbon emission, but I do value a good fitting counselor-client relationship.
-I, for one, am willing to drive all over the place to see my providers of choice.
+We discourage carbon emission, but we do value a good fitting counselor-client relationship.
+We are people who are willing to drive all over the place to see our providers of choice.
 Different than say a dentist who works on your teeth once every six months, counseling usually means sharing a part of your life that you wouldn’t tell the average person.
 That said, it’s important that you feel comfortable with the therapist you choose and you believe that person has the skills to help you.
-If I’m not your person after a few sessions, no offense, I’ll be happy to refer you to someone who might be a better fit.
+If we're not your person after a few sessions, no problem, we’ll be happy to refer you to someone who might be a better fit.